Zacharyjpeter/Zacharyjpeter/README.md

 <br>
 <br>
 <h2>My Story</h2>
-I got into coding after redesigning the website for my current job as a MoneyCoach.
-Using Adobe Experience Manager and a bit of CSS, I was able to make the site more user friendly.
-The website is one of my proudest achievements thus far.
-I work at the University of Oklahoma and I also teach a few first year college courses.
-In my free time I do contracted customer support for Zogo - a gamified financial literacy app targeting Gen Z. You can check out Zogo on the App Store and Google Play!
+I got into coding after redesigning <a href="https://ou.edu/moneycoach">the website for my current job as a MoneyCoach</a>.
+Using Adobe Experience Manager and a bit of CSS, I was able to make the site more student friendly.
+That website is one of my proudest achievements thus far.
+I work in financial aid at the University of Oklahoma and also teach two college courses for first year students.
+So I'd say my professional superpower is simplifying information.
+In my free time I learn HTML and do contractor work for Zogo.
+Zogo is startup company and a gamified financial literacy app for Gen Z. Their mission compliments my work at OU and my interest in tech.
+Plus their app is genuinely a cool idea! <a href="https://zogo.com">You can check out their website here.</a>
 <br>
 <br>
-To learn more about me check out my LinkedIn! https://www.Linkedin.com/in/zacharyjpeter94
+To learn more about my professional background <a href="https://www.Linkedin.com/in/zacharyjpeter94">visit my LinkedIn!</a>
 <!---
 Zacharyjpeter/Zacharyjpeter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.